Study group convenor information

 Funding for study groups, and refunds of expenses

 DSA funds study group activities to help you organise events and refund expenses.
 Study group funding is decided at the start of each financial year.
-For 2016/2017 this was £500 per group though we are happy to go above this if a case can be made.
+For 2017/2018 this was £500 per group though we will consider higher requests, if a case can be made.

 Budget protocol form - complete this before your meeting and send it to the Study Group Co-ordinator.
 If you forget to do this, we may not be able to refund your costs.